mravendi/mravendi.github.io/_posts/tips_lr.md

 ```

-### Early stopping
+### Monitoring Metrics and Early stopping
-Perhaps you are familiar with overfitting.
-It happens when your models are over-trained and thus cannot generalize beyond the training dataset.
+If you are familiar with overfitting, you hate it if not you are going to hear a lot about it.
+Overfitting happens when your models are over-trained and thus cannot generalize beyond the training dataset.
 You can easily see this
 behaviour if you plot the loss values of training and validation metrics.
 An example is shown in the following figure.

 ![ovefitting](https://github.com/mravendi/mravendi.github.io/blob/master/images/tipstricks/overfitting.png)

-Early stopping is the most important technique to avoid overfitting.
-In early stoping technique, you monitor the validation loss values and if it plateus or starts to increases
-you stop the training process to avoid overfitting.
+That is why it is important to monitor the progress of training and validation losses and metrics during training to be able to stop the training once needed.

-### Storing Weights During Training
+### Storing Good Weights
+ML models are fitted on the training data recursively (each iteration called epoch).
+But the models does not necessirily improve in eatch epoch.
+A good practive is that
-Another technique to avoid overfitting, is to avoid storing/deploying an overfitted model.
-Thus, a good practive is that after an epoch, store the updated weights only if
-there is an improvement in the validation metrics.
-You can do this in PyTorch using the following snippet:
+after an epoch, store the updated weights only if there is an improvement in the validation metrics.
+Checkout the following snippet for a way of doing this process:

 ```python
 if val_loss < best_loss: